-'''

---disable-decimal-float, --disable-threads, --disable-libmudflap, --disable-libssp, --disable-libgomp, --disable-libquadmath --disable-target-libiberty --disable-target-zlib
+- --disable-decimal-float, --disable-threads, --disable-libmudflap, - --disable-libssp, --disable-libgomp, --disable-libquadmath

-'''

-These switches disable support for the decimal floating point extension, threading, libsupdilap, libsup and libgomp, libquadmath, libiberty and zlib respectively.
+These switches disable support for the decimal floating point extension, threading, libsup and libgomp and libquadmath respectively.
 These features will fail to compile when building a cross-compiler and are not necessary for the task of cross-compiling the temporary libc.